 Spark Infrastructure believes that a diverse Board and management team allows it to be more innovative, flexible and to better respond to the needs of our Securityholders and all stakeholders.
 Diversity generally, including gender diversity, continues to be a key priority for Spark Infrastructure and is evident in the high representation of women across the organisation.
-As at 31 December 2015, 43% (i.e., 3 of 7) of non-executive directors on the Board are women and women are well represented at the senior executive level, with women comprising 25% of Senior Management.
+As at 31 December 2016, 50% (i.e., 3 of 6) of non executive directors on the Board were women and women were well represented at the senior executive level, with women comprising 25% of Senior Management.
 (For these purposes, 'Senior Management' is defined as the Managing Director and direct reports to the Managing Director.)
-Across the whole of the organisation, 45% of employees are women.
+Across the whole of the organisation, as at 31 December 2016, 46% of staff were women.

 Spark Infrastructure is committed to ensuring the composition of its Board is appropriate.
 The Board Charter requires that the Board is comprised of directors with a broad range of skills, experience and diversity including gender diversity.
-The Board has a Diversity Policy which can be found on the Spark Infrastructure website.
-The Diversity Policy requires the Board to set measurable objectives for achieving gender diversity and to assess annually both the objectives and Spark Infrastructures progress towards achieving them.
+The Board has a Diversity Policy which can be found on the Spark Infrastructure website at http://sparkinfrastructure.com/about/governance.
+The Diversity Policy requires the Board to set measurable objectives for achieving gender diversity and to assess annually both the objectives and Spark Infrastructure's progress towards achieving them.